kelliott14/ConstructorWordGuess/README.md

 - a letter has been selected
 - the character selected is a letter
 - the letter has not already been selected
-The answers are also not case sensitive
+- the answers are not case sensitive